pannaf/valkyrie/README.md

 NeMo-Curator git:(main) ➜ export DYLD_LIBRARY_PATH=/opt/homebrew/Cellar/opencc/1.1.7/lib:$DYLD_LIBRARY_PATH
 ```
 ##### NeMo Magic Sauce
-I didn't get a chance to take full advantage of what I think probably makes the magic sauce for NeMo Curator.
-Namely...
+I didn't get a chance to take full advantage of what I think is a key ingredient in the magic sauce for NeMo Curator.
+Namely the GPU acceleration that makes it possible to more efficiently process massive amounts of data.
+My exercise dataset doesn't really fall into that "massive amounts" category, so it wasn't super necessary to use in my case.
+But..
+I think it would have been super fun to explore their multi-node, multi-GPU classifier inference for distributed data classification (example [here](https://github.com/NVIDIA/NeMo-Curator/blob/main/docs/user-guide/DistributedDataClassification.rst)).
 Next time!

 ##### Experiments that didn't make the cut
-I experimented with some other aspects of NeMo Curator that I ultimately didn't use in my final system:
+I explored a couple aspects of NeMo Curator that I ultimately didn't use in my final system:
-- Wikipedia pull
+- Wikipedia data pull - one thing I found here is that I needed to set `dump_date=None` in `download_wikpedia()` from `nemo_curator.download` in order to get this working
-- Common data crawler
+- Common data crawler - no insights to report.. [this example](https://github.com/NVIDIA/NeMo-Curator/blob/main/examples/download_common_crawl.py) worked pretty well for me, just requires you to specify a reasonable directory